olmallet81/QuotesDB/README.md

    // creating a connection to Oanda server qdb::OandaAPI conn("practice");

-   // downloading data and recording them to QuotesDB database conn.initAllTabs("QuotesDB","2007-01-01 00:00:00");
+   // downloading data from the 1st of Janurary 2007 and recording them in QuotesDB database conn.initAllTabs("QuotesDB","2007-01-01 00:00:00");
    // it will then download data for every pair (INSTRUMENT,GRANULARITY) defined in QuotesDB.hpp